DevynCJohnson/Pybooster/README.md

 - To compile the C-libraries, type `make lib`.
 - To compile everything (except SWIG wrappers), type `make all`.
 - To compile SWIG wrappers, type `make wrappers`.
+- To compile SWIG wrappers for TCL, type `make tcl_wrappers`.
 - To generate the documentation, type `make doc`.
 - To remove the `*.o` files and temporary build files, type `make rmtmp`.
 - To remove all compiled files and temporary build files, type `make clean`.